BehrTheDon/BehrDice/README.md

 ## ⚒️ How It Works

 1. Player types `/roll (1/2)` to roll 1 or 2 dice.
 (Can Be Disabled if using Inventory item.
-Config for Disableing Command Below)
+Config for Disabling Command Below)
 ```lua
 RollDice.UseCommand = false
 ```
 2. Player uses the dice item to roll 2 dice.
 (Can Be Disabled if using Command.
-Config for Disableing Command Below)
+Config for Disabling Command Below)
 ```lua
 RollDice.InventorySystem = "none"
 ```